PriyaMulla/Carpool-Connect-VC/doc/use-cases/create-an-account.md

 * Text is easily readable

 ###Technology and data variations list

 ###Frequency of occurrence
+This use case is required for all users wanting to get access to the application

 ###Miscellaneous
-* Confirming email helps increase security and reliability of
+* Confirming email helps increase security and reliability